ColumbiaRoad/a-b-doer/README.md

 Sets the default delay between polls for all poll/wait dom utilities (default delay is 100 ms)

+## DOM Utilities for adding an element

+The lib exports some helpers for adding the created element to dom.
+Those helpers tries to make sure that there would not be duplicate elements with same data-o attribute (created from test path or can be provided in buildspec file with id property)

+### append

+TODO

+### prepend

+TODO

+### insertBefore

+TODO

+### insertAfter

+TODO

+## Hooks

 ### useRef

 Type `() => { current: null }`